 What denim to use?

-An old pair of jeans, or to be more precise both legs from a pair of old jeans.
+An old pair of jeans, or more precisely, both legs from a couple of old jeans.
+This is also a great way to repurpose un-donatable clothes.

-However, this denim table runner was only really long enough for a coffee table.
-For a longer runner for a bigger table, I recommend using another jeans leg or two.
+However, this denim table runner was long enough for a coffee table.
+I recommend using another pair of jeans leg or two for a longer runner for a bigger table.

-Don’t throw out the rest of unused denim from the jeans their are loads of no-sew denim projects you can make from the scraps and some great jean pocket upcycles too.
+Don’t throw out the remaining unused denim from the jeans; there are loads of no-sew denim projects you can make from the scraps and some excellent jean pocket upcycles.

 - White acrylic paint